 With the exception of the Nursery, each year group from Reception (aged 4-5) through to Year 6 (aged 10-11) is grouped into two parallel classes.
 No class has more than thirty children and all classes are of mixed ability.

 Each class has a class teacher, who normally remains with the class for one year.
-In EYFS, KS1 and lower KS2, teachers are supported by Teaching Assistants (TAs).
+Teachers are supported by Teaching Assistants (TAs).
 Other specialist staff, including those that work with individual children, also work throughout the school.

 The Nursery offers part-time morning and afternoon sessions as well as full-time all-day sessions; children usually spend three terms in the nursery.
 The Nursery class teacher is supported by a full-time nursery nurse and additional staff that also assist with providing an engaging play-based learning environment.